SlimBeji/Fullstack/README.md

 2. Go/Gin

 The two replicated APIs will be added as micorservices.
 The goal is to have 3 interchangeable backends with identical functionalities and to explore the common patterns in building REST API with 3 different languages.

+This mini project will evolve into a fullstack boilerplate example that can combines multiple frontend technologies with different backend technologies.